What is WPC Vinyl Flooring – A Complete Guide

 As a rule of thumb, choose a thicker vinyl and wear vinyl layer for higher traffic areas.
 For example, if you are remodeling a low traffic bedroom, a thinner vinyl plank flooring will suffice.

 As for cost, WPC averages about twice that of LVT, somewhere around $1.75 and $4.00 per square foot.
 If you compare it to hardwood, WPC runs about 30-40% less on average.
 You need to balance your short-term budget with the long-term value that hardwood adds to the property.

-While the installation costs for WPC are lower than for hardwood, there is one solid hardwood floor option that is just as easy to install for contractors and DIYers alike.
+While the installation costs for WPC are lower than for hardwood, there is one solid hardwood floor option that provides ease to installation for contractors and DIYers alike.
 We’ll talk about that in a moment.